-Downtown Board Meeting
+Community Investment Board Meeting

-Representatives of the municipality must attend (in person or virtually) the Downtown Board meeting when their new application is considered.
-A meeting agenda and a copy of the staff review will be sent to the contact person identified in the application a week before the Downtown Board meeting.
-Municipalities are not required to attend the Downtown Board meeting for renewal applications.
+Representatives of the municipality must attend (in person or virtually) the Community Investment Board meeting when their new application is considered.
+A meeting agenda and a copy of the staff review will be sent to the contact person identified in the application a week before the board meeting.